 And in the romance stakes, already competitive mums across the land are crossing their fingers that their offspring will come out of school clutching a sticky, chocolate smeared Valentine’s card or even a rose like a trophy.

-The point is, of course is that it’s romantic brownie points for the mother, and probably not a little confusion for the child.
+The point is, of course, is that it’s romantic brownie points for the mother, and probably not a little confusion for the child.
+A cynic may say that this is the true result of giving Valentine’s gifts for children.

 Probably not.
 But we don’t have to buy into it, particularly where our kids are concerned.